olk90/pyToolbox/README.md

 #### Windows

-On Windows you have to make sure, that `virtualenv` ist installed on the machine as well.
-How to du that is described on [mothergeo-py.readthedocs.io](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html#install-virtualenv)
+On Windows you have to make sure, that `virtualenv` is installed on the machine as well.
+How to do that is described on [mothergeo-py.readthedocs.io](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html#install-virtualenv)
 .